KxSystems/docs/docs/ref/dotq.md

 This process must be started from the same binary as the one running `.Q.prf0`, otherwise `binary mismatch` is signalled.

 Since 4.1t 2022.03.25, .Q.prf0 will not try to stop the process if passed a negative `pid`.
-This should be used when a KDB-X process is already stopped under control of something other than `.Q.prf0` (for example, in a debugger or a native-code profiler).
+This should be used when a kdb+ process is already stopped under control of something other than `.Q.prf0` (for example, in a debugger or a native-code profiler).
 A negative `pid` should not be used in a running process.

 [Code profiler](https://code.kx.com/q/kb/profiler/)